 Take a Liking to Lichens!

-You might already be familiar with it, but there are many new gardeners and homeowners who see the lichens and are concerned that some sort of disease has attacked their tree or shrub.
-I’m here to tell you that they are nothing to worry about.
+You might already be familiar with it.
+However, lichens can alarm many new gardeners and homeowners.
+They are concerned that some sort of disease has attacked their tree or shrub.
+I’m here to tell you they are nothing to worry about.

 They’re usually comprised of fungus, algae and/or bacteria, and are not parasitic to the plant.